jcast6/Inventory-Control/README.md

 This Shop Inventory Management System is a GUI application built using Python and Tkinter, designed to facilitate inventory tracking, updating, and reporting in a warehouse shop environment.
 It integrates with a MySQL database for data storage and retrieval.

 # Simple Login Window
 Purpose: Secure access to the inventory management system.
 Employees enter their ID and last name to log in.
-The system verifies credentials against the MySQL database
+The system verifies credentials from the MySQL database.
 ![image](https://github.com/jcast6/Inventory-Control/assets/89822103/ab52eb81-06a9-4b1f-a78e-b7210ad0f165)

 # Main inventory page